 Date Version No. Notes 05.11.09 1.0 Initial version 01.04.12 2.0 Addition of reference to Black Start warming flagging 01.04.13 3.0 Revision following annual review 01.01.14 4.0 Revision to incorporate Supplemental Balancing Reserve and Demand Side Balancing Reserve 01.04.14 5.0 Revision to incorporate the ability to make retrospective changes to the system flagging for BOAs as part of the annual review.
 05.11.15 6.0 Revisions: to include actions to manage RoCoF and Fault Levels; to include automatic Low Frequency Demand Disconnection actions; to incorporate changes to the treatment of Supplemental Balancing Reserve and Demand Side Balancing Reserve.
-05.11.15 7.0 Revision to incorporate treatment of scenario where SBR units have a SEL equal to their MEL 01.04.16 8.0 Revision following annual review 01.04.17 9.0 Revision to remove Demand Side Balancing Reserve 1.04.18 10.0 Revision following annual review
+05.11.15 7.0 Revision to incorporate treatment of scenario where SBR units have a SEL equal to their MEL 01.04.16 8.0 Revision following annual review 01.04.17 9.0 Revision to remove Demand Side Balancing Reserve 1.04.18 10.0 Revision following annual review 01.04.19 11.0 Revision following annual review

-The System Management Action Flagging Methodology Statement has been developed by National Grid Electricity Transmission plc (National Grid).
+The System Management Action Flagging Methodology Statement has been developed by National Grid Electricity System Operator Limited Transmission plc (NGESOational Grid).

-Where National Grid amends the process for flagging balancing services, the changes in accordance with paragraphs 8(a) and 8(b) of Standard
+Where NGESOational Grid amends the process for flagging balancing services, National GridNGESO will promptly seek to establish a revised Statement incorporating the changes in accordance with paragraphs 8(a) and 8(b) of Standard Condition C16 of the Transmission Licence (the Licence).

-National Grid will promptly seek to establish a revised Statement incorporating an updated version of this document, then this will be done by issuing a supplement to this Statement.
+In the event that it is necessary to modify this Statement in advance of issuing an updated version of this document, then this will be done by issuing a supplement to this Statement.